MRandl/BlackJack/README.md

 - There is no hole card ("European variant").
 - There are four card packs being played at all times.
 - The player may split only once.
-- The player may double on a split hand.
+- The player may double down on a split hand.
+- The player may play anything on split Aces.
 - The player may not surrender.
-- There are no side bets.
+- There are no side bets (in particular, no insurance).

 ## Supported Architectures